The price of buying groceries from home starts with a Prime membership, not to mention delivery fees.

 Debt.com strives to provide our users with helpful information while remaining unbiased and truthful.
 We hold our sponsors and partners to the highest industry standards.
 Once vetted, those sponsors may compensate us for clicks and transactions that occur from a link within this page.

-Amazon Prime Pantry grocery food delivery allows you to scroll, rather than stroll through the aisles.
-You can easily load up on any one of hundreds of nonperishable items, from cereal to soap, that will be delivered to your doorstep.
+With Prime Pantry membership, you can easily load up on any one of hundreds of nonperishable items, from cereal to soap, that will be delivered to your doorstep.
 The service eliminates one of the most tiresome responsibilities of adulthood: grocery shopping.
-But is it really worth it?
+But is Prime Pantry worth it?
 Depends on what type of relief you’re looking for.

 According to the USDA, the average family of four spends between $200 and $300 a week on groceries.
 Will ordering pasta and dish soap from Amazon chip away at that total?
 Not necessarily.
 Besides, time and convenience are what you get in exchange.

-But, if you’re already an Amazon Prime member, some items may be worth your time to check out.
+If you’re already an Amazon Prime member, some items may be worth your time to check out.

 As you choose items, Amazon will alert you to how full your box is.
 The box will hold up to 45 pounds, but you don’t have to fill it.
-Ship two items or 20 — if you have room — it ships for the same price.
+Whether you are shipping two items or 20, the box ships for the same price.

 Don’t forget to cut back with some coupons.

 Just because you may not save on any particular item doesn’t mean you’re not saving.
 Ordering online eliminates the impulse buy, and at least one mom I know calculates savings in the double digits for each trip avoided.
-Plus you’re saving on gas, too.
+Plus, you’re saving on gas, too.

 How’s the selection?

-The Pantry’s pros and cons
+Prime Pantry’s pros and cons

 One survey clocked the average American grocery store outing at 43 minutes — not including travel time.
 And the typical family sends someone to the grocery store more than once a week.
 Imagine the time saved by skipping a couple of aisles entirely.